Perfect for families, pets, walkers and cyclists

 A quiet, secluded, rural, attractive Dunbar beach with fine golden sand bounded by a rocky shore and backed by low coastal grassland spotted with picnic tables.
 Whitesands is an ideal place for an early-morning swim as it faces East and gets lots of sunshine and is soft sand underfoot as you enter the water.
 A geology trail starts in the car park, and footpaths from the car park pass the old lime quarry areas and the former limekilns.

-A long narrow strip with a rocky shoreline, which when submerged at high water exposes geologically interesting rocks.
+A long narrow strip with a rocky shoreline, which when submerged at high water exposes geologically interesting rocks and extensive limestone outcrops.
 The foreshore gives way to a series of sandy, shingle and pebble beaches.
 The whitewashed lighthouse at Barns Ness, dating from 1901, was built by David Stevenson.
 Added to this are great views out to sea and the sounds of a plethora of bird life

-A small quiet beach lying in the shadow of Torness Power Station.
-One attraction of this beach is the walkway along the seawall of the power station.
+A small quiet beach lying in the shadow of Torness Power Station. with a walkway along the seawall of the power station.
 Good for sea fishing due to the warm waters around the power station.

 Almost hidden behind